morganbengtsson/dungeon/report/report.rst

 Items
 -----

-To further spice up the environment.
-Some extra items are added to each room_.
-They are placed on each floor model in the room_ depending on the simplex_bool_ function and the model position.
+To further spice up the environment, some extra items are added to each room_.
+If they are placed on a floor model in the room_ depends on the simplex_bool_ function and the model position.
 Which item is used is determined by simplex_range_, and the same position.
+The `item models`_ are shown below:

 .. figure:: items.png
    :width: 70 %